'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 "And it turns out you can't fight it."

 Like most people who run for office, Meehan dreamed she could actually make a difference.
-But making change is difficult if not impossible.
-And switching the gears at city hall can take years, often longer than a single term of office.
+But making change is difficult, if not impossible, and switching the gears at city hall can often take longer than a single term of office.

 "As a reporter, you start a project in the morning and at 6 o'clock it goes to air," she said.
 "You tackle a subdivision or a plan of a subdivision today and it won't happen for seven years.
 Well, I'll be dead by that time."